 Feed All Four was developed in Trillium Lakelands District School Board out of an ongoing need to align teaching and learning with mental health and well-being.
 The body, mind, spirit, and emotions of an individual need to be fed consistently in order to optimize achievement and well-being.

-Feed All Four is based on the First Nations medicine wheel and Maslow’s Hierarchy of Needs and.
+Feed All Four is based on the Anishinaabe Medicine Wheel and Maslow’s Hierarchy of Needs.
 Classroom teachers incorporate Feed All Four into classroom activities and a whole school approach is utilized by school communities.

 For more information

 Dave Golden, TLDSB Superintendent of Learning, with responsibility for Indigenous Education